Functionable/BlurLevelFormat/README.md

 - [ ] Implement compression.

 Additional Features (nice to haves for BLF 2.0)
+- [ ] Checking for and accounting for endianness
 - [x] Allow for an ObjectAttribute to pull data through getters/setters
 - [ ] Allow for an ObjectAttribute to pull data from an object through an std::function.
 - [ ] Implement an Array datatype (Would allow to specify whether it is restricted to a single type).